“I’m fine mom,” Red says. “Not a scratch on me.” Technically it’s a bite mark.

 “He’s really philanthropic too,” Red adds.
 “Gives away millions to subsidize trainer activities and fund pokemon research.”

-“Can’t,” Red says with a sigh.
-“He’s out of town, I checked yesterday.
-Won’t be back until next week.”
+“Nah,” Red says with a sigh.
+“He’s on one of his trips, I checked yesterday.”

-“We can still go to the gym and do some training,” Blue says.
-“Though I’d like to get to the forest by tomorrow if we can.”
+“Well, we can still train at the gym,” Blue says.
+“Though I’d like to get to the forest by tomorrow if we can.
+I want a full belt as soon as possible.”

 Leaf nods.
 “If we have time, then?”